We need four roles to be fulfilled:

 Yes, we can handle the technical arrangements.
 If your data is covered by the GDPR, you cannot sell it, only lease it out.
 In that case, we can arrange for user requests for deletion or withdrawn consent to be passed on to the leasee.

-We have more than a decade of experience with secure cloud environments, and we apply cloud security best practices, e.g. hardware-based multi-factor authentication for personal credentials and asset management with infrastructure as code.
-We use standard practices for developing applications based on open source software, i.e. take security precautions that do not significantly hinder development process or add excessive complexity.
+We have more than a decade of experience with secure cloud environments, and we apply cloud security best practices, e.g. hardware-based multifactor authentication for personal credentials and asset management with infrastructure as code.
+We use standard practices for developing applications based on open source software, i.e. take security precautions that do not significantly hinder the development process or add excessive complexity.
 All security has a cost, and for some types of security hardening, there is a tradeoff.
 The right level depends on the sensitivity of data, and should be chosen by each customer.
-For example, we do not want customers that ingest publically available data to pay the cost of strict manual security procedures.
+For example, we do not want customers that ingest publicly available data to pay the cost of strict manual security procedures.
 For other customers, manual change validation, strict open source dependency lockdown, additional protection layers, and external penetration testing might be justified.

 We are happy to be transparent with our processes, as well as apply stricter security procedures when needed.
 Security hardening would be one form of development deliverable, and we can provide a suitable backlog of hardening deliverables based on threat modelling.

 We handle ingested data in compliance with GDPR regulations, including minimising access, applying anonymisation and pseudonymisation where possible, limiting data retention, respecting consent, providing user data extracts, and respecting the right to be forgotten.
 Adding technical compliance solutions is one form of development deliverables.